Isaac2k1/node-red_temperature_monitoring/README.md

 # node-red_temperature_monitoring

-This repo is intended to share my first node-red project for temperature logging of a boiler.
-T1 is the often higher temperature which can be measured next to the original temperature sensors of the boiler (there is two for redundandency).
-T2 is actually measured at the inlet tube, which is a good indicator for waterflow.
-This temperature increases if now hot water is consumed, due to the backflow of hot water into the feeding tube.
+This repository contains my first Node-RED project for logging the temperature of a boiler.
+The project involves monitoring two temperature points:

+- **T1**: This is typically the higher temperature, measured next to the boiler's original temperature sensors (there are two for redundancy).
+- **T2**: This is measured at the inlet tube and serves as a good indicator of water flow.
+The temperature increases if no hot water is consumed during a longer period of time, due to the backflow of hot water into the feeding tube.

-I've started with a first function node named 'Format Spreadsheet line', which is writing date&time followed by the two temperatures.
-This script is erroneous, because it can't handle the race condition between the two measurements.
-I could not manage to differentiate T1 and T2 by the topic and also not to write all values into one line after dat&time.
-This flow runs since 2019-02-26, when the last descaling was carried out.
-The aim is to detect the need of descaling by a smaller slope of the heat-up of T1 after consuming water for a longer period, followed by undisturbed heat-up process.
+## Project Overview

+### Initial Implementation

+The first function node, named **'Format Spreadsheet Line'**, was designed to write the date & time followed by the two temperatures.
+However, this script has some issues:
+- It cannot handle the race condition between the two measurements.
+- It fails to differentiate between T1 and T2 by topic.
+- It does not write all values into one line after the date & time.

+This flow has been running since 2019-02-26, the date of the last descaling.
+The goal is to determine the need for boiler descaling by monitoring the slope of the heating curve.

+### Second Implementation

-The second function node named 'second try' was implemented in 2023-01-11, when I first saw a Node-Red video from Norm Freeman from Opto22 about writing values into a file.
-This writes identifyable values into the file, but there is too much overhead.
-At least can this data be used for later analysis.
+The second function node, named **'Second Try'**, was implemented on 2023-01-11 after watching a Node-RED video by Norm Freeman from Opto22 about writing values into a file.
+This node writes identifiable values into the file but introduces too much overhead.
+Nevertheless, this data can be used for later analysis.

+---

+Feel free to let me know if there are any specific areas you'd like to focus on or if you need further adjustments!